hstairs/enhsp/README.md

 - lm_opt is the planner with landmarks extraction and LP solving for the cost-partitioning problem.
 For this configuration you need to have CPLEX 12.6.3.
 Since CPLEX is a commercial product you need to have a licence for it (you can get a free academic licence), and link it by putting the cplex.jar library in the libs folder.

+- if the planner is used with -s gbfs -ties smaller_g and -h haddabs, the version obtained is equivalent to that used for the IJCAI-18 paper

 The planner can be also run using highly customized settings and other configurations not reported here.
 Using these configurations you can obtain more experimental versions of the planner, some of which are still not published; so use them with care.
 It may be useful to do so if your problem exhibits particular structures.
 As an example, when dealing with autonomous processes, ENHSP allows to decouple the delta to be used at execution level, heuristic level and validation level.

 To set these deltas as well as the other parameters (helpful actions, plan extraction so on and so forth), see the help running enhsp without any parameters